KNS00/TyDi/README.md

-In this project, various NLP tasks are conducted using the Answerable TyDi QA dataset [1].
+In this project, various NLP tasks are conducted on the Answerable TyDi QA dataset [1].
 Originally developed as part of a group project for an NLP course at DIKU in 2023, it has since then been expanded and refined.

 To reproduce the results, clone the project and run: